Catholicon (1286)

 The Summa grammaticalis quae vocatur Catholicon, or Catholicon (from the Greek Καθολικόν, universal), is a 13th-century Latin dictionary which found wide use throughout Latin Christendom.
 Some of the entries contain encyclopedic information, and a Latin grammar is also included.
-The work was created by John Balbi (Johannes Januensis de Balbis or Johannes Balbus), of Genoa, a Dominican, who finished it on March 7, 1286.
+The work was created by John Balbi, a Dominican from Genoa, who finished it on March 7, 1286.
 The work served in the late Middle Ages to interpret the Bible.

 The Catholicon was one of the first books to be printed, using the new printing technology of Johannes Gutenberg in 1460.

 It should be distinguished from Lagadeuc's Catholicon, a Latin-Breton-French dictionary compiled in 1464 by a priest of Tréguier called Jehan Lagadeuc which was published 5 November 1499 (the first printed French dictionary and the first ever trilingual dictionary).